-Graduated in 2016 from the Saint-Petersburg State University, Mathematics & Mechanics Faculty, Software Engineering Department with a bachelor's degree.
+Graduated in 2018 from the Saint-Petersburg State University, Mathematics & Mechanics Faculty, Software Engineering Department with a master's degree.

-Currently, Rustam is a master’s student at SPbU, Mathematics & Mechanics Faculty.
+Currently, I am a PhD student and assistant at Saint-Petersburg State University, Mathematics & Mechanics Faculty.